How to make hard candy jewels

 Stir together everything except the flavoring oil so that it is mixed well and the color is uniform.
 UPDATE – I recently read that adding the coloring too early in the cooking process can make your candy turn out sticky (because the acid in the coloring will invert the sucrose), so despite what these pictures show, you may want to wait and add the coloring at the last minute with the flavoring.

 Okay, all set?
 Everything greased and covered and set up and ready to go?
-Turn the burner on medium and get it going.
-Don’t use too high of a temperature or try to cook it too fast, because you’ll increase the chance of burning the sugar and turning the syrup brown.
+Turn the burner on high and get it going.
 By the way, do not leave this unattended.
 Stay put!

 When the mixture first starts to boil, the temperature will rise to 212 really fast, and there will be lots of steam as the water boils away.